Simple Homogeneous Structures and Indiscernible Sequence Invariants: and in stable and simple theories

 \subsection{Supersimple and strictly stable $\aleph_0$-categorical theories}

-In this section we study various Hrushovski constructions on the class $\bK_0$ of $k$-spaces to obtain $\aleph_0$-categorical theories of various stability classes with maximal $\nmdeg(p) =k$.
+In this section we study Hrushovski constructions on various classes $\bK_0 = \mathcal{C}_{f}$ of $k$-hypergraphs, where $f$ is a control function, to obtain $\aleph_0$-categorical theories of various stability classes with maximal $\nmdeg(p) =k$.
 The distinction will arise from different choices of the pre-dimension $d_0$, control function, and notion of strong substructure.

 In \cite{EP02}, Evans and Pantano construct $\omega$-categorical simple theories which they show are $n$-transitive.
-In an $n$-transitive simple theory, if $a_{1}, \ldots a_{n-1} \models p$ for $p \in S(\emptyset)$ a type with $\mathrm{SU}(p) > 1$, then there must be exactly one nonalgebraic type over $a_{1} \ldots a_{n-1}$, because the types of any $n$ distinct realizations of $p$ are all the same.
+In an $n$-transitive simple theory, if $a_{1}, \ldots a_{n-1} \models p$ for $p \in S(\emptyset)$ a type with $\mathrm{SU}(p) > 1$, then there must be exactly one nonalgebraic $1$-type over $a_{1} \ldots a_{n-1}$, because the types of any $n$ distinct realizations of $p$ are all the same.
 So this nonalgebraic $q \in S(a_{1} \ldots a_{n-1})$ must be a nonforking extension of $p$, so $\mathrm{nmdeg}(p) \geq n$.
-We expect that the construction of \cite{EP02} has finite $\mathrm{SU}$-rank and $\mathrm{SU}$-rank greater than $1$, giving us an example of an $\omega$-categorical supersimple theory of finite rank with a type $p$ with $\mathrm{nmdeg}(p) > n$.
+We expect that the construction of \cite{EP02} has finite $\mathrm{SU}$-rank and $\mathrm{SU}$-rank greater than $1$, giving us an example of an $\omega$-categorical supersimple theory of finite rank with a type $p$ with $\mathrm{nmdeg}(p) \geq n$.
 However, their construction is more complicated than necessary to get $n$-transitivity (because they also have the goal of making the algebraic closure grow arbitrarily fast), so we show that we can also get $\mathrm{nmdeg}(p) \geq n$ in the less complicated constructions of \cite{Ev02}.